1 9 8 6 (UK)

 One of the few saving graces of the 2003 movie version of The Singing Detective (aside from Robert Downey Jr’s credible performance in the title role) was that it retained much of Dennis Potter’s dialogue, giving it some much-needed substance.

-For all the film’s good intentions, however, it still didn’t hold a candle to Potter’s compelling original version which first graced British television screens in 1986.
+For all the film’s good intentions, however, it still didn’t hold a candle to Potter’s compelling original version which first graced British television screens on 16 November 1986.

-The six-part BBC serial revolved around the personal entanglements (real, remembered, and imagined) of the thriller author, Philip Marlow, who is hospitalised, suffering from acute psoriasis and from the side-effects associated with its treatment.
+The six-part BBC serial revolved around the personal entanglements (real, remembered, and imagined) of crime writer Philip Marlow, who is hospitalised, suffering from psoriatic arthropathy – the same condition that affected Potter – and from the side-effects associated with its treatment.

 The result was a complex, multi-layered series which overlaid the varied interests and themes of the detective thriller, the hospital drama, the musical and the autobiography.